Copa Rio (international tournament): Status of the 1951 edition of Copa Rio as a Club World Cup

 On the verge of Palmeiras's first match at the 2021 FIFA Club World Cup, FIFA published, on its web-site, a text on Palmeiras's history.
 On the 1951 Copa Rio, the text read: Global glory for 'The Big Green': A world championship had been dreamed of and discussed for years by some of football’s foremost shot-callers – Jules Rimet, Ottorino Barassi and Stanley Rous among them – and was finally scheduled for 1951 in Brazil, which had recently hosted the FIFA World Cup.
 The eight-team competition involved some of Europe’s top teams, Uruguayan behemoths Nacional and Brazilian duo Vasco da Gama and Palmeiras, who qualified as Rio-Sao Paulo Tournament winners.
 The favourites were Juventus, who boasted an exceptional attack featuring Karl Aage Hansen, Karl Aage Praest, John Hansen and Giampiero Boniperti, and Vasco, who supplied eight members of Brazil’s World Cup squad the previous year.
 The duo’s status as favourites was strengthened in the group stage, with the Carioca colossuses thrashing Sporting Lisbon and Austria Vienna 5-1 and the Turin titans thumping Palmeiras 4-0.
 The Paulista powerhouses, however, had other ideas and, brushing aside injury blows, beat Vasco 2-1 over 180 minutes in the semi-finals and stunned Juve 1-0 in the first leg of the final.
 Rio de Janeiro was packed on the day of the decider, with a reported 10,000 Italians cramming into its hotels, certain Juventus would emerge triumphant.
 Yet Liminha, a 21-year-old who had begun the tournament on the bench, helped set up the first equaliser and scored a late, title-clinching goal in a 2-2 draw in front of over 100,000 at the Maracana.

+FIFA mentioned both editions of Copa Rio, 1951-1952, as "Inter-Confederations Cups" in the official guide of the 2025 FIFA Club World Cup, also mentioning several other competitions under the label "Inter-Confederations Cups", such as the Intercontinental Cup, the FIFA Club World Cup, the FIFA Intercontinental Cup, the Interamerican Cup and the Afro-Asian Club Championship, the latter two being competitions that have never been hailed as club world honours.
+However, FIFA later removed the aforementioned document.